-Marcellus Shale gas drilling
+Marcellus Shale gas production

 Beaver Run Reservoir in